top of page

 The harpsichord, lute/theorbo/baroque guitar and baroque cello are among the instruments given the important role of accompaniment within an ensemble.
 Accompanying with skill and grace is an art form in itself, and knowing how to do so according to historical principles and in style is valuable for any kind of ensemble work.

-This is an advanced class given alternately by teachers of the aforementioned instruments.
-Continuo class has several levels, and is suitable for older children (basic level), teenagers or adults.
+This is an advanced class given by teachers of the aforementioned instruments.
+Continuo class has several levels, and is suitable for older children, teenagers or adults.

 Historical Documentation

-An advanced class, exploring the details of historical performance by examining original treatises written by contemporary musicians, philosophers and thinkers, and looking into different sources, influences and musical examples.
+An advanced class, exploring the details of historical performance by examining original treatises written by contemporary musicians and thinkers, and looking into different sources, influences and musical examples.

 This class is presented by Antoinette Lohmann and is a variation on the class she currently teaches at the Utrecht Conservatory.
 It is intended for teenagers/adults.